Overview

 Expired requests

-Any time between CoreWeave delivering the notification that access has been requested and you approving the request does not count as downtime against CoreWeave SLAs.If any component involved in the access request and approval flow experiences downtime, and immediate access to your cluster or physical server is required, CoreWeave requests written approval through Slack or email.
+Any time between CoreWeave delivering the notification that access has been requested and you approving the request doesn’t count as downtime against CoreWeave SLAs.If any component involved in the access request and approval flow experiences downtime, and immediate access to your cluster or physical server is required, CoreWeave requests written approval through Slack or email.

 Logs and forwarding